filecoin-project/specs/src/intro/system/why_systems.md

 - **Storage Miner Node:** Runs the Blockchain, Storage Market, Storage Mining systems.
 Can sync and validate the chain.
   Can make Storage Deals (Storage Provider side).
 Can seal stored data into sectors.
 Can acquire storage consensus power.
 Can mine and produce blocks.
+  - we still haven't defined all these systems so enumerating them here is rather confusing, doesn't help to form a clear picture of which node does what

 # Separating Systems